 with

-and then use Eq.~\eqref{ThetaPTexpThetalambda} in order to write part of the tensor contribution to polarization:
+and then use Eq.~\eqref{ThetaPTexpThetalambda} to write part of the tensor contribution to polarization:

-where $r(\eta) \equiv \eta_0 - \eta$ and where we stress that the result holds true for $\hat k = \hat z$ since this was the condition under which we derived the Boltzmann equation for photons.
+where $r(\eta) \equiv \eta_0 - \eta$ and where we stress that the result holds true for $\hat k = \hat z$, since this was the condition under which we derived the Boltzmann equation for photons.

-In the scalar case no $U$ contribution to polarisation is produced, so the above expression already furnishes the quantity $Q + iU$.
+In the scalar case, no $U$ contribution to polarization is produced, so the above expression already furnishes the quantity $Q + iU$.
 However, the same is not true for tensor perturbation.
-We have thus to add the $iU$ contribution.
-As we saw in chapter~\ref{Chap:PertubedBoltzmannEquations} this is equal to $\mathcal B^mQ/\mathcal E^m$ and for this reason we have just one polarisation hierarchy.
-Hence, summing up we get:
+We thus have to add the $iU$ contribution.
+As we saw in chapter~\ref{Chap:PertubedBoltzmannEquations}, this is equal to $\mathcal B^mQ/\mathcal E^m$, and for this reason, we have just one polarization hierarchy.
+Hence, summing up, we get:

-Using the usual plane-wave expansion and recalling that $\hat k = \hat z$ we get:
+Using the usual plane-wave expansion and recalling that $\hat k = \hat z$, we get: